Vaganuki/vaganuki/README.md

 This is a web page destined for anyone curious about me, my ideologies and skills ! </br>
 Want to see my comits, my workflow or simply my code ? <i>Find it [here](https://github.com/Vaganuki/book) !</i>

-You'll also find multiple easter egg, here are some hints :
+You'll also find multiple easter eggs, here are some hints :
 ```
 - "Link" ?
 Sounds familiar...
 - Nice playlists !
 If only there was a way to discover them all!!
 - I love that dark theme !
-But imagine if i clicked many times on that button; 3 or 5 times perhaps...
+But imagine if i clicked too many times on that button; 3 or 5 times perhaps...
 ```

 ## Ce que vous avez vu vous plait ? / You like what you're seeing ?